Study Scholarships - Postgraduate Studies in the Field of Music • DAAD

 Who can apply?

-Foreign applicants who have gained a first university degree in the field of Music at the latest by the time they commence their scholarship-supported study programme; if this is not possible, they should have at least exhausted all the training options available for their instrument in their country of origin.
+Foreign applicants who have gained a first university degree in the field of Music at the latest by the time they commence their scholarship-supported study programme; if this is not possible, you should have at least exhausted all the training options available for your instrument in your country of origin.

 What can be funded?

 - a Master's degree/postgraduate degree leading to a final qualification, or

 - a complementary course that does not lead to a final qualification (not an undergraduate course)

 Postgraduate studies are possible in the so-called 2nd cycle (usually a four-semester Master's degree) or a 3rd cycle which usually takes place in two semesters (concert examination, masterclass or PhD in an artistic subject).

 This programme only funds projects in the artistic field.
 Other DAAD scholarship programmes are available for applicants from the field of musicology or music education or musicians with a scientific project.